tashisha/EEG-Brain-Simulator/README.md

    This file will give you sequantial time series EEG data based off your data and put it in the required "Timestamp" format.

    Congragulations! you re now a neuroscientist!

-Currently I am still perfecting how to ideally translate MNI data to the Json file formate required for the visualiztion to be accurate.
-I will be editing this file and posting more complete instructions for how to translate your MNI coordinates into the proper Unity format using my Python scripts once I have perfected the process.

-I am also stil adding basic features such as a start screen, which is why the EEG Brain Simulator is still in beta mode.

 Happy neurosciencing :)